cyberdr0id/go-grpc-practice/README.md

 # Project presents implementation of different gRPC communications.

 ### Makefile uses for **Windows**  OS

-Make sure that [GNU Make](https://www.gnu.org/software/make/) is installed, otherwise follow the commands in the appropriate group
+First of all you should build project.

-First of all you should build project
+> Make sure that [GNU Make](https://www.gnu.org/software/make/) is installed, otherwise follow the commands in the appropriate group
 ```
 make <communication_type>
 ```